Hubert Lyautey: First World War

-At the outbreak of war Lyautey was commanding 70,000 troops, all members of the Armée d'Afrique or part of La Coloniale.
-Under French law, metropolitan conscripts might only under very exceptional circumstances be made to serve abroad.
-Initially he sent two Algerian-Tunisian divisions to the western front, then another two, plus two brigades of Algerians serving in Morocco, and a brigade of 5,000 Moroccans.
-Over seventy battalions of Algerians and Tunisians served on the Western front, while one Moroccan and seven Algerian regiments of Spahis (cavalry) served dismounted on the Western Front – others fought in Macedonia or – mounted – in the Levant.
+At the outbreak of the war, Lyautey commandied 70,000 troops, all members of the Armée d'Afrique or part of La Coloniale.
+Under French law, metropolitan conscripts could not serve except under very exceptional circumstances abroad.
+Initially, he sent two Algerian-Tunisian divisions to the western front, then another two, plus two brigades of Algerians serving in Morocco, and a brigade of 5,000 Moroccans.
+Over 70 battalions of Algerians and Tunisians served on the Western Front, and one Moroccan and seven Algerian regiments of Spahis (cavalry) served dismounted on the Western Front.
+Others fought in Macedonia or mounted in the Levant.

-In 1914 33 officers, 580 soldiers and the weapons of two battalions were lost in an expedition near Khenifra.
-Although this was to prove the only incident in Morocco during the war, Lyautey was worried about the threat of jihad as a result of German propaganda in Morocco, and many of the remaining legionnaires were German.
-Four territorial regiments were sent from the south of France and served alongside the mobilised European colonists.
+In 1914, 33 officers, 580 soldiers and the weapons of two battalions were lost in an expedition near Khenifra.
+Although that was to prove the only incident in Morocco during the war, Lyautey was worried about the threat of jihad as a result of German propaganda in Morocco, and many of the remaining legionnaires were German.
+Four territorial regiments were sent from southern France and served alongside the mobilised European colonists.
 By mid-1915 Lyautey had sent 42 battalions to the Western Front, receiving in return middle-aged reservists (who to his delight were regarded as seasoned warriors by the Moroccans), battalions of Tirailleurs sénégalais and Tirailleurs marocains, as well as irregular Moroccan goumiers.
-With 200,000 men Lyautey had to hold down the Middle Atlas and the Rif, suppressing rebellions by Zaians at Khenifra, Abd al Malik at the Taza, and al Hiba in the south, the latter aided by German U-boats.
+With 200,000 men, Lyautey had to hold down the Middle Atlas and the Rif and to suppress rebellions by Zaians at Khenifra, Abd al Malik at the Taza, and al Hiba in the south, the latter aided by German U-boats.
 Lyautey argued that Verdun and Morocco were part of the same war.

 Lyautey disregarded advice to concentrate major forces in a few cities and took a personal risk by spreading them all over the country.
-At the end, his gamble turned right as he got a psychological edge over potentially mutinous tribal chiefs.
+In the end, his gamble turned right as he got a psychological edge over potentially mutinous tribal chiefs.
 Lyautey had 71,000 men by July 1915.
 He insisted France would win the war and continued with the usual trade fairs and road and rail construction.